Frequently Asked Queries

 <string name="Track">Pista</string>

-Please notice that what’s included between the <…> chars is xml formatting, and must not be modified, otherwise RaceStudio 3 will not be able to recognize the line or, possibly worse, the entire file.
-In this bad case, no worries: RaceStudio 3 will open up using the English language as default.
+Important: The content inside the <…> tags is XML formatting and must not be modified, otherwise RaceStudio 3 may not recognize the line or, worse, the entire file.
+If this happens, RaceStudio 3 will open using English as the default language.

 Caveats